BPhanuphong/Cat-breed-images-classification/README.md

 ## :round_pushpin: Introduction: <a name="introduction"></a>
 - The purpose of this project is to train an image classification (single-label) with our custom dataset (Cat breed images) by pre-trained CNN models.
 By, cat breed images consist of 4 classes of image prediction goals: **``American shorthair, British shorthair, Exotic shorthair and Scottish fold``**.
-- The pre-trained models we selected 3 CNN backbones **``(Resnet50, MobileNet, VGG16)``** to fine-tuning by adjusting hyperparameters, unfreeze layers and changing the classification layer of models with our custom dataset, After fine-tuned we compare 3 model with original pre-trined CNN models(no fine-tuning).
+- The pre-trained models we selected 3 CNN backbones **``(Resnet50v2, MobileNetv3Small, VGG16)``** to fine-tuning by adjusting hyperparameters, unfreeze layers and changing the classification layer of models with our custom dataset, After fine-tuned we compare 3 model with original pre-trined CNN models(no fine-tuning).

 ## :clipboard: Dataset Overview: <a name="dataset"></a>
 This data was collected via several websites by ourselves.
 Stored each class of images in a separate folder and all images are kept as jpeg format.